 Before social media, small and larger businesses alike primarily functioned on word-of-mouth and print advertising campaigns.
-It was not uncommon for a brand’s reputation to be grown predominantly from a celebrity endorsement.
+A brand’s reputation was not uncommon to grow predominantly from a celebrity endorsement.

-	The concept of complete consumer access through digital channels means that your reputation inevitably will be put under a microscope and judged not necessarily by facts, but often also by opinions.
-And those opinions will not only be based on your company’s products and services, but on the impact that your company has on its community.
-Business owners need to expect to be critiqued and it is more important than ever to make plans to act accordingly in advance.
+The concept of complete consumer access through digital channels means that your reputation will inevitably be put under a microscope and judged not necessarily by facts but often by opinions.
+And those opinions will not only be based on your company’s products and services but on the impact that your company has on its community.
+Business owners need to expect to be critiqued, and it is more important than ever to make plans to act accordingly in advance.

 The internet is an expansive place.
 There are many ways that a reputation can be built up online, but those same channels can tarnish or devastate a reputation with things such as:

 It’s fair to say that a company’s reputation and its success are very much intertwined.
 The internet is an essential component of a business today, but it’s also the primary place where a brand’s reputation is established and discussed.

 When your reputation is on the line, it is important to protect your company in both the physical and digital worlds.
 Even a great company with all the right infrastructure in place can fall under the pressure of a tarnished name.